-- Check the Switzerland layer to turn it on.
-Uncheck the Mayr's Alpenkarte and Das Wiflispvrgergow layers to turn them off.
+- On the Contents (dark) toolbar, for Switzerland click Show layer layer to turn it on.
+For Mayr's Alpenkarte and Das Wiflispvrgergow, click Hide layer to turn them off.

 This map was made by John Bartholomew in 1922.
 You can learn more about it at the David Rumsey Map Collection.